Engage the car in first gear (move the automatic transmission selector to the "P" position) and place wheel chocks under the front wheels.

 The rear brake pads must be replaced as a set on both sides.

-Engage the car in first gear (move the automatic transmission selector to the "P" position) and chock the front wheels.
+Engage the car in first gear (move the automatic transmission selector to the "P" position) and place wheel chocks under the front wheels.

 Raise the rear of the car and remove the corresponding wheel.

-Holding the lower guide pin by the hex key, unscrew the "A" bolt securing the pin.
+Holding the lower guide pin by the hexagon, unscrew the bolt "A" securing the pin.

-Removing the outer brake pad from the brake shoe guide
+Remove the outer brake shoe from the brake shoe guide.

-Check the condition of the guide pin mud boots.
+Check the condition of the guide pin mudguards.

 Check the ease of movement of the sliding caliper relative to the brake pad guide.